MightySlaytanic/speedtest2influxdb2/README.md

 # speedtest-monitoring
-Speedtest stats' uploader to InfluxDB2
+Speedtest stats' uploader to InfluxDB2: this Python script launches speedtest cli tool installed from Ookla repositories, collects JSON output and uploads stats to an InfluxDB2 service.

 **DISCLAIMER**: avoid launching it too frequently to avoid issues with your provider or charges if on paid connections.
-The tool transfers hundreds of MBs at each launch
+The tool transfers hundreds of MBs at each launch.

 ## Requirements